-Visit Applies to What to expect at the visit Pre-screening All Phone-call participants Phone discussion about medical history, and to answer questions about the trial you may have.
-We may also ask you to complete a consent form to retrieve a summary of your medical records.
-Screening Visit All participants Consent discussion and sign consent form, ID check and TOPS registration, next of kin details, review medical history and inclusion/exclusion criteria, physical examination, vital signs, height and weight, blood test and urine pregnancy test (if appropriate).
-Day 0 Vaccination Visit 1 All participants Review inclusion/exclusion criteria, vital signs, blood test, urine pregnancy test (if appropriate), receive vaccine or placebo, remain in clinic for at least 30 minutes post-vaccine, eDiary explained.
+Visit Applies to What to expect at the visit Online Pre- Screening Questionnaire Cohort 1 & 2 If you decide that you would like to take part, we will ask you to complete a short set of online questions that cover some of the key criteria for participation in the trial.
+We will ask for your consent to access your medical and vaccination records from your GP or NHS database to assess whether you are eligible for the trial.
+Pre-screening Phone-call Cohort 1 & 2 If you appear suitable from the pre-screening questionnaire, a member of the study team may contact you by telephone to discuss the study and answer any questions you may have.
+We will then book you in for an in- person screening visit.
+Screening Visit Cohort 1 & 2 Consent discussion and sign consent form, ID check and TOPS registration, next of kin details, review medical history and inclusion/exclusion criteria, physical examination, vital signs, height and weight, blood test and urine pregnancy test (if appropriate).
+Day 0 Vaccination Visit 1 Cohort 1 & 2 Review inclusion/exclusion criteria, vital signs, blood test, urine pregnancy test (if appropriate), receive vaccine or placebo, remain in clinic for at least 30 minutes post-vaccine, eDiary explained.
 Day 1 Follow up Cohort 2 only Follow up medical questions, eDiary reviewed, vital signs, blood test.
 Day 2 Follow up Cohort 1 only Follow up medical questions, eDiary reviewed, vital signs, blood test.
 Day 7 Follow up Cohort 1 only Follow up medical questions, eDiary reviewed, vital signs, blood test.
-Day 14 Follow up All participants Follow up medical questions, eDiary reviewed, vital signs, blood test.
-Day 28 Follow up All participants Follow up medical questions, eDiary reviewed, vital signs, blood test.
+Day 14 Follow up Cohort 1 & 2 Follow up medical questions, eDiary reviewed, vital signs, blood test.
+Day 28 Follow up Cohort 1 & 2 Follow up medical questions, eDiary reviewed, vital signs, blood test.
 Day 56 Follow up Cohort 1 only Follow up medical questions, vital signs, blood test.
-Day 84 Vaccination Visit 2 All participants Review inclusion/exclusion criteria, vital signs, blood test, urine pregnancy test (if appropriate), receive vaccine or placebo, remain in clinic for at least 30 minutes post-vaccine, eDiary started.
+Day 84 Vaccination Visit 2 Cohort 1 & 2 Review inclusion/exclusion criteria, vital signs, blood test, urine pregnancy test (if appropriate), receive vaccine or placebo, remain in clinic for at least 30 minutes post-vaccine, eDiary started.
 V2 + 1 day Follow up Cohort 2 only Follow up medical questions, eDiary reviewed, vital signs, blood test.
 V2 + 2 days Follow up Cohort 1 only Follow up medical questions, eDiary reviewed, vital signs, blood test.
 V2 + 7 days Follow up Cohort 1 only Follow up medical questions, eDiary reviewed, vital signs, blood test.
-V2 + 14 days Follow up All participants Follow up medical questions, eDiary reviewed, blood test.
-V2 + 28 days Follow up All participants Follow up medical questions, eDiary reviewed, blood test.
+V2 + 14 days Follow up Cohort 1 & 2 Follow up medical questions, eDiary reviewed, blood test.
+V2 + 28 days Follow up Cohort 1 & 2 Follow up medical questions, eDiary reviewed, blood test.
 V2 + 56 days Cohort 1 only Follow up medical questions, vital signs, blood test.

-V2 + 281 days Follow up All participants Final study visit: Follow up medical questions, blood test, urine pregnancy test (if appropriate)
+V2 + 281 days Cohort 1 & Final study visit: Follow up medical questions, blood test, urine pregnancy Follow up 2 test (if appropriate)